oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 }
 ```

 The import for the *godror* package is different compared to the import of *go-ora*.
 The rest of the code is exactly the same as before.

-Note: when we use the Oracle Wallet and change to encrypted communications to the Autonomous Database, there will be more differences between the code used with the two drivers.
+> Note: when we use the Oracle Wallet and change to encrypted communications with the Autonomous Database, there will be more differences between the code used with the two drivers.
+{:.notice}

-Finally, to make the application stop using *go-ora* and start using *godror*, all that is needed is to comment out or remove one line and add another in function `main`, calling `GetSqlDBWithGoDrOrDriver`:
+Finally, to make the application stop using *go-ora* and start using *godror*, we just need to comment out or remove one line and add another in function `main`, calling `GetSqlDBWithGoDrOrDriver`:

 ```go
 func main() {